 December 19, 2019

-The Cincinnati Center for the Global Practice of Law is designed to encourage, facilitate, and promote international engagement in all of the College’s activities.
+The University of Cincinnati College of Law has long been committed to global engagement.
+The Cincinnati Center for the Global Practice of Law is designed to encourage, facilitate, and promote international engagement in all of the College’s activities, including research, teaching, clinics, recruitment, and student activities.
 The Center connects students to opportunities that will help them develop the competencies needed to excel in the 21st century global legal marketplace.

 December 19, 2019